Family Affair (Mary J. Blige song): Background

 Dr. Dre created an initial version of the musical portion of "Family Affair" in studio on September 13, 2000, using a bass player and a keyboard player.
 His studio engineers entitled this version of the song "Fragile" for record-keeping purposes.
-Near the end of 2000, he sent Blige the instrumental track.
+The instrumental was originally created with Rakim in mind, for use on his then upcoming Aftermath album Oh, My God; however, Rakim ultimately turned it down and the album was never released.
+Near the end of 2000, Dr. Dre sent Mary J. Blige the instrumental track, after she heard it and decided she wanted to write to it.

-Blige recorded vocals over the music based on lyrics penned by Miller, Kambon and Elizondo.
+Blige recorded vocals over the music based on lyrics penned by Bruce Miller, Camara Kambon and Mike Elizondo.
 Several weeks later, on January 10, 2001, a near-final but non-lyrical portion of "Fragile" was transferred from digital to analog format and renamed "Family Affair".
 In late May or early June 2001, at Dr. Dre's suggestion, Blige added a bridge to the song, for which she alone crafted the lyrics.
 A remix featuring rappers Jadakiss and Fabolous appears on the US CD single.

 Composition

-Family Affair is written in the key of G-sharp minor with a moderate tempo of 94 beats per minute.
-The song follows a chord progression C♯m–G♯m7–C♯m–G♯m7, and Blige's vocals span from G♯3 to B4.
+Sheet music for "Family Affair" sets the key of G minor with a moderate tempo of 94 beats per minute.
+The song follows a chord progression C♯m–G♯m7–C♯m–G♯m7, and the vocals span from G♯3 to B4.